wandersonwhcr/k8s-examples/keda/README.md

     --filename https://github.com/kedacore/keda/releases/download/v2.7.1/keda-2.7.1.yaml
 ```

-Here, there is na Example Application using Nginx with a Nginx Prometheus
+Here, there is an Example Application using Nginx with a Nginx Prometheus
 Exporter sidecar.
 It includes a Service Monitor used by Prometheus to scrape
 metrics from this example.

-Let's think this application can't receive more than 100 concurrent active
+Let's think this application can't have more than 100 active connections,
-connections, because there's a problem with concurrency.
+because there's a problem with concurrency.

-Because of this, there is a Keda Scaled Object that uses Prometheus to check how
+Because of this, a KEDA Scaled Object was defined using Prometheus to check how
 many Nginx connections are active.
-With a threshold of 100, Keda will try to
+With a threshold of 100, KEDA will try to
 keep the active connections per pod below this number.

 ```console